 Keep your pump problems at bay

-A good sump pump is invaluable to protect your home from basement floods.
-But, what should you do if your trusty pump isn’t working?
-Well, there could be several reasons why your pump may be failing you.
-We’re outlining the most common sump-pump problems and how to remedy them below.
+A good sump pump is invaluable when it comes to protecting your home from basement floods because it can detect rising water levels and pump away excess water to the outside of your home.
+But what should you do if your trusty pump isn’t working?
+There could be several reasons your pump is failing you, such as a faulty float sensor or a power failure.
+We’re outlining the most common sump pump problems and how to remedy them below.

 One of the most common reasons that sump pumps fail is an electrical power outage.
 In this case, it’s important to have a sump pump backup system installed.
 Then, if you ever lose power because of a storm, you can manually turn the backup on to prevent flooding.